impensavel/floodgate/README.md

 # Floodgate
-A PHP library for consuming [Twitter](http://www.twitter.com)'s Streaming API.
+A PHP library that makes consuming the [Twitter](http://www.twitter.com) Streaming API, straightforward.

 This library aims for [PSR-1][], [PSR-2][] and [PSR-4][] standards compliance.